bloodstiller/bloodstiller.com/content/Walkthroughs/Hospital-box.md

     -   Looking at the request and response in `burp` we can see that it was a valid upload:
         -   {{< figure src="/ox-hugo/2024-09-30-090529_.png" >}}
             -   This leads me to believe the uploaded file is being processed/renamed on upload.
+            -   Future bloodstiller here, no this is wrong.
+THis is because I put `.jpg` in my request instead of `.jpeg`.
+Always copy and paste guys

 -   **Uploading a webshell**:
     -   I create a php webshell: